Sarah: Definition of particles

-for a real particle \verb"RP" or real parameter, and for a Majorana fermion \verb"MF".
-The name of all Majorana fermions of the current model is saved in the list \verb"MajoranaPart", and all real parameters and particles are listed in \verb"realVar". \\ Some words about the necessity of \verb"conj": The function \verb"conj" is very similar to the existing function \verb"Conjugate" of Mathematica.
+for a real particle \verb"RP" or also real parameter, and for a Majorana fermion \verb"MF".
+The names of all Majorana fermions of the current model are saved in the list \verb"MajoranaPart", and all real parameters and particles are listed in \verb"realVar". \\ Note, that the head \verb"bar" is overloaded: it is either interpreted as hermitian or complex conjugated depending on the position of the fermions in a Dirac chains in order to build up Lorentz scalars. \\ Some words about the necessity of \verb"conj": The function \verb"conj" is very similar to the existing function \verb"Conjugate" of Mathematica.
 But at least with Mathematica 5.2 there are some problems concerning this function: it is not possible to calculate the derivative with respect to a complex conjugate variable, and \verb"Conjugate" is a numerical function.
 Hence, it is in some cases too slow in handling big analytical expressions.
-This was improved in Mathematica 7.0 but we want to stay compatible also with version 5.2.
+This was improved in Mathematica 7.0 but we want to stay compatible also with version 5.2 and keep therefore \verb"conj".